ChrisJan00/GlassHalfEmpty/README.md

 Glass Half Empty
 ----------------
 A notgame by Christiaan Janssen

-Based on "Passage" from Jason Rohrer
+based on "Passage" from Jason Rohrer

-Made during the Berlin Mini Jam December 2012
+made during the Berlin Mini Jam December 2012

 Controls:

-In the title screen, press ENTER to start the game Move with cursor keys
+In the title screen, press ENTER to start the game

+Move with cursor keys

 Exit game with ESC

 License:

-"Passage" by Jason Rohrer released as Public Domain (PD) Additional changes in the code by Christiaan Janssen under GNU/General Public License V3.0 (GPL)
+"Passage" by Jason Rohrer released as Public Domain (PD)

+Additional changes in the code by Christiaan Janssen under GNU/General Public License V3.0 (GPL)